Peter Shapiro (concert promoter): Relix

-HeadCount and other Nonprofit work
+HeadCount, Rock Hall and other Nonprofit work

 Shapiro has maintained a steady slate of volunteer efforts.
 For a number of years he served on the board of directors of the City Parks Foundation Arts Committee, a 501(c)(3) nonprofit that creates programs throughout the five boroughs of New York City.
 He was a founding board member of HeadCount, advising the “a non-partisan organization that uses the power of music to register voters and promote participation in democracy” and in July 2019, he became chairman of the board.
+He also is a member of the Rock and Roll Hall of Fame nominating committee.

 Jam The Vote, Women's March, March for Science

-On the evening of November 6, 2016 just 36 hours prior to the general election, Shapiro produced a special, innovative Jam The Vote event at the Capitol Theatre, working with Preservation Hall Jazz Band Musical Director Ben Jaffe, and HeadCount Executive Director Andy Bernstein.
+On the evening of November 6, 2016, just 36 hours prior to the general election, Shapiro produced a special, innovative Jam The Vote event at the Capitol Theatre, working with Preservation Hall Jazz Band Musical Director Ben Jaffe, and HeadCount Executive Director Andy Bernstein.
 Preservation Hall Jazz Band and Blind Boys Of Alabama served as house band with guests that included Questlove, Win Butler, Craig Finn, Eugene Hutz, Nicole Atkins and Robert Randolph.

 The show was available for free via an innovative live stream in which viewers were asked to pledge to vote in order to gain access to the multi-camera broadcast.
 Once logged in they were also able to learn additional information about their polling place, including ID requirements to vote.

 On January 21, 2017, Shapiro oversaw the filming and live streaming of the 2017 Women's March on Washington.
 The stream was available on Facebook, YouTube and through multiple major media outlets.
-On April 22, 2017, he served as producer for the March for Science event in Washington, DC.
+On April 22, 2017, he served as producer for the March for Science event in Washington, D.C.